Every tenant has a legal right to certain information about the tenancy. A landlord commits a criminal offence by not providing these key terms:

 You may be interested in reading about the various types of legal arrangement for letting property next.

-If you require a tenancy agreement template, you can find our collection here.
+If you require a tenancy agreement template, you can download an AST letting contract from our library.